dlion/domenicoluciani/_posts/2016-04-10-ble-observer.md

 cover: "/assets/images/covers/observer.jpg"
 ---

-For university reasons I have to work with BLE, a new technology often used nowadays, with a NUCLEO-F401RE board and the NUCLEO-IDB04A1 BLE extension board by ST
+For academic purposes I have to work with BLE, a new technology often used nowadays, with a NUCLEO-F401RE board and the NUCLEO-IDB04A1 BLE extension board by ST

 To test it I wrote a small software to discovery a BLE peripheral around me, I named it "BLE Observer".